MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/linux-install-manually.md

 1. In Microsoft Defender Security Center, go to **Settings > Machine Management > Onboarding**.
 2. In Section 1 of the page, set operating system to **Linux Server** and Deployment method to **Local script**.
 3. In Section 2 of the page, select **Download onboarding package**.
-Save it as WindowsDefenderATPOnboardingPackage.zip to the same directory.
+Save it as WindowsDefenderATPOnboardingPackage.zip.

     ![Microsoft Defender Security Center screenshot](images/atp-portal-onboarding-linux.png)